Oregon solar rebates and incentives: 2025 guide

 Idaho Power Company Pacific Power (PacifiCorp) Portland General Electric

 In addition to solar incentives, Oregon also offers some great battery incentive programs to bring down the price of energy storage.
-As we explain above, you can get a rebate worth up to $2,500 for your battery with the Oregon Solar + Storage Rebate Program.
-You can also earn up to $10,000 in cash incentives with the Solar Within Reach program if you're income-eligible.
-All batteries above 3 kWh qualify for the 30% federal tax credit as well.
+You can earn up to $10,000 in cash incentives with the Solar Within Reach program based on your income and the number of people in your home.

 Learn more about battery incentives and rebates See the complete list of solar companies in Oregon